 Assault and Battery Second Degree: This charge meets the requirements of simple assault but has an additional requirement that the victim be moderately injured OR the defendant touched the private parts of the victim (over or under the clothes) without the victim’s consent.
 If convicted, assault and batter second degree is also a misdemeanor but carries much harsher penalties of up to $2,500 and up to 3 years in jail.

 Assault and Battery First Degree: This charge is the most serious charge of assault and battery before ABHAN.
 This charge meets the threshold of simple assault with the additional requirement that the defendant injures another person and the injury 1) involves the nonconsensual touching of the private parts of the victim with lewd intent; OR 2) occurred during the commission of a robbery, burglary, kidnapping, or theft.
-If the defendant threatens or attempts to injure the victim, has the abiilty to do so, but doesn’t actually cause harm, then assault and battery 1st can be charged when the threat 1) is accomplished by means likely to produce death or great bodily injury OR 2) occured during the commission of a robbery, burglary, kidnapping or theft.
+If the defendant threatens or attempts to injure the victim, has the abiilty to do so, but doesn’t actually cause harm, then assault and battery 1st can be charged when the threat 1) is accomplished by means likely to produce death or great bodily injury OR 2) occurred during the commission of a robbery, burglary, kidnapping or theft.
 Assault and Battery 1st degree is a felony charge that can carry a prison sentence of up to 10 years.
 Assault and battery 1st is also a lesser included charge of ABHAN and attempted murder, meaning all the elements of assalt and battery 1st are also parts of an ABHAN and attempted murder charge.

 Assault and Batter of a High and Aggravated Nature (ABHAN): ABHAN may be charged when a person injures another person and “great bodily injury” to the victim results or the harm is accomplished by a means likely to cause death or great bodilly injury.
 ABHAN is a Class C felony charge carrying a charge of not more than 20 years in prison.